At-home program 'breaking the barriers' of traditional mental health care for kids

 Acute At Home made possible by community support for Build Them Up campaign

 Thanks to generous community support, construction of Calgary’s first Centre for Child and Adolescent Mental Health is now underway.
-Through a partnership among Alberta Health Services (AHS), the Alberta Children’s Hospital Foundation and the community, the Centre will begin providing new services for young people and their families in late 2021.
+Through a partnership among Alberta Health Services (AHS), the Alberta Children’s Hospital Foundation and the community, the Centre will begin providing new services for young people and their families in Fall 2022.
 Even before the Centre opens, donations to the Build Them Up campaign are making a number of crucial programs and research initiatives possible, including Acute at Home.

 Mental health crises come in all shapes and sizes, and not all of them require hospitalization.